The ins & outs of using interactive content & quizzes in your products

 Lifecycle stages vary depending on who you ask and your industry, but for our purposes, HubSpot’s model is the best frame to start with.
 It’s concise, and although designed to reflect the SaaS lifecycle, applicable to any online business.

 Here’s how they break down:

-- Retention is where they either renew if you’re using a subscription-based model (like a membership website) or buy new products from your store, as well as refer potential customers your way.
+Retention is where they either renew if you’re using a subscription-based model ( membership site models fall into this category) or buy new products from your website, as well as refer potential customers your way.

 Different types of interactive content work best for certain stages of the cycle.
 The Content Marketing Institute surveyed over 350 professional content marketers about where and how interactive content fit into the lifecycle, and this is what they found: